varigence/docs/bimlflex/user-guide/data-vault-templates.md

 Some Hub designs require multiple source key columns to define the Hub through the Business Key.
 Sources with key overlap might need a system or source string added, multiple source keys might need to be combined to form a distinct Hub business key.

-> Deriving the business keys for the CBC/EWBK’s is one of the most important design exercises in modeling the Data Vault.
+> Deriving the business keys for the CBC/EWBK’s is one of the most important design exercises in modelling the Data Vault.
 This guide does not include details on the required analysis and design process.

 For these columns BimlFlex concatenates them into a single string and separates them with the configured separator `~` as described above.